chunag24/chuang24.github.io/content/post/ week1 Summary/index.md

 - a Mode: This is an append mode.
 If the file exists, writing operations append data at the end of the file without overwriting existing content.
 If the file does not exist, a new file is created.
 In a mode, the file is always opened in an appending way, meaning the file pointer is automatically placed at the end of the file.

+# 操作系统

+1. Basic Components of an operating system
+- Process management (process scheduling, creation, termination)
+- Memory managemnet  (Memory allocation for process )
+- File System Management (Create files, deletion, access control)
+- I/O System management  (I/O devices, and input and output operations.)

+2. Process communication
+- Pipes: Allow processes to communicate in a producer-consumer manner.
+- Message Queues: Enable processes to send and receive messages
+- Shared Memory: Processes share a common memory area
+- Sockets: Used for communication over a network
+- Signals: used for simple notifications to processess

+3. What is a deadlock?
+How to prevent it from happenening?
+- Deadlock is a situation where two or more processes are unable to proceed since each is waiting for the other to release resources.
+- Conditions: Mutual Exclusion, Hold and wait, no preemption, circular wait.
+- Prevention: Avoid one or more of the necessary conditions.

+4. Process State Transition Diagram
+- New -> Ready -> Running -> Waiting -> Terminated

+5. Types of Resource competition among Processess:
+- CPU cycles: Competing for processor time
+- Memory space: Competing for physical and virtual memory
+- I/O devices: Competing for input/oupput devices
+- Files: Competing for file access